TikTok Challenge closes schools in the US: what's going on

 Ashley Gonzalez, the chief of police for the Austin Independent School District in Texas, sent a letter to schools on December 17 warning of a "non-specific" shooting threat.

-“These threats do not in any way affect any school in Austin and are considered part of a nationwide trend,” said Gonzalez, who nonetheless planned to improve security.
-“Unfortunately, we are seeing a trend of reposting messages that have nothing to do with our city, neighborhood or schools, and many of the threats end up being hoaxes.”
+“These threats do not in any way affect any school in Austin and are considered part of a national trend,” said Gonzalez, who nonetheless planned to beef up security.
+“Unfortunately, we are seeing a trend of reposting messages that are not related to our city, area or schools, and many of the threats end up being hoaxes.”

 Problem content